ma-za-kpe/Pombe/README.md

   - gradlew connectedAndroidTest
   - Always pul latest changes before attempting to make a PR
 - Please create your issue/feature branch from the develope branch.
-- Make PR's to the develope branch
+- Make PR's to the develope branch.
+To effectively make PR's, please read this document [A guide to making neat PR's](https://github.com/oppia/oppia-android/wiki/Guidance-on-submitting-a-PR)

 ## License
 ```